ndemou/Out-PingStats/README.md

 > **For all graphs the lower the better**

 **RTT 95th PERCENTILE** `= AlmostMax(RTT)` for the period.
-(See bellow for more info)
+Almost Max is the 95th percentile (`p95`) of RTTs.
+In simple words, during a period, 95% of RTTs were less or equal to this value.
+(See bellow for more info).

-**LOSS%** is the percent of the lost pings during the period.
+**LOSS%** is the percent of lost pings during the period.

-**ONE-WAY JITTER** is an aproximation of the one-way jitter.
+**ONE-WAY JITTER** is half the two-way jitter.
-(we just divide the two-way jitter by 2, assuming that any delays are symetrical).
+(we thus aproximate the one-way jitter by assuming that any delays are symetrical).
 The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

-`AlmostMax` is the 95th percentile (`p95`) of RTTs.
-So in simple words, during a period, for 95% we have `RTT <= p95`.

-I use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.
+We use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.
-This is usualy useful because spurious high RTTs are very common and may get extreme values.
+This is usualy (but not always) a good approximation of our feeling of a line.
 You may, for example, have 119 pings below 20msec and one at 820msec during a 2 minute period.
 If ploted, that 820msec outlier,  will skew the scale of your plot extremely while, at the same time provide little information on the quality of the line during that 2min period.
+As a counter example gamers may care about the real max because even 1 or 2 cases of a really bad RTT at the wrong time may be quite noticable.

-I should confess though, that **the selection of the 95th percentile is rather arbitrary and more a result of intuition & *taste* than of investigation or knowledge** on the subject.
+I confess, that **the selection of the 95th percentile is rather arbitrary and more a result of intuition & *taste* than of investigation or knowledge** on the subject.

 ### Regarding the terminal font